-WordPress is one of the best CMS due to its long list of superb plugins which can help you in achieving almost anything with ease or with minimum efforts.
+WordPress is one of the best CMS due to its long list of superb plugins which can help you in achieving almost anything with ease or with minimum effort.
 As WordPress has grown, so has the popularity of plugins.
-The nature of open source development allows just about everyone to create an extension and publish it online.
-Free plugins hosted on wordpress.org have to be reviewed, tested, and approved prior to their addition to the site, but this rigorous standard isn’t necessarily upheld by some independent developers.
+The nature of open-source development allows just about everyone to create an extension and publish it online.
+Free plugins hosted on wordpress.org have to be reviewed, tested, and approved before their addition to the site, but this rigorous standard isn’t necessarily upheld by some independent developers.
 Their plugins can put your site at risk.
 Today we are going to share A few tips to evaluate a plugin so that you can safeguard your website.

-1. Verify its legitimacy – It’s pretty important to check legitimacy of any plugin.
+1. Verify its legitimacy – It’s pretty important to check the legitimacy of any plugin.
 You can check this by just visiting wordpress.org and see if it is available there or not.
-A simple search would do it but if it is a paid plugin and only available on their own site (most popular plugin has free version in WordPress directory) then you will have to work a bit harder and read reviews and comments.
+A simple search would do it but if it is a paid plugin and only available on its site (the most popular plugin has a free version in the WordPress directory) then you will have to work a bit harder and read reviews and comments.

-2. Read Reviews and Comments – You can find reviews of plugins in WordPress directory, or do a Google search to find the reviews.
-If any plugin has a lot of 5 or 4 stars rating along with a good number of reviews then it is surely a well tested plugin by thousands of people and you can trust the plugin and test the plugin on staging server.
-One more thing that you may want to see before downloading plugin is to check If plugin is developed by a popular team/individual or company, as they will back their plugin and keep making it better day by day.
-You can also search about plugin on popular WordPress news site as they review almost every popular plugin and give the very useful information about that plugin.
-Reviews can give you following information:
+2. Read Reviews and Comments – You can find reviews of plugins in the WordPress directory, or do a Google search to find the reviews.
+If any plugin has a lot of 5 or 4 stars rating along with a good number of reviews then it is surely a well-tested plugin by thousands of people and you can trust the plugin and test the plugin on the staging server.
+One more thing that you may want to see before downloading the plugin is to check If the plugin is developed by a popular team/individual or company, as they will back their plugin and keep making it better day by day.
+You can also search about the plugin on popular WordPress news sites as they review almost every popular plugin and give very useful information about that plugin.
+Reviews can give you the following information:

 - A. Usability – How easy is this plugin when IT comes to installation, setup or even customization to meet your business requirements?